Carrots as a Model for Defining Critical Period of Weed Management, Biofertilization, and Market Opportunities for Great Plains Vegetables Producers

 Education and outreach methods and analyses:

-Information on ecologically based crop production practices will help vegetables producers make informed management decisions taking into consideration labor availability, production aims, and economic goals.
+Information on ecologically based crop production practices has helped vegetable producers make informed management decisions considering labor availability, production aims, and economic goals.
 With our collaborators, direct communication with our audience was conveyed through presentations in workshops, field days, and stakeholder meetings.
-During the summer and fall of 2022 and 2023, Townes Harvest Garden hosts three annual field days where we highlighted different aspects of the project with presentations by Emma Kubinski, researchers, and collaborators.
-We have also presented our results at the Western Ag Research Station 2023 Field Day.
-In addition, Towne’s Harvest Garden provides weekly tours of the farm and hosts a community supported agriculture (CSA) program that connects community members and home gardeners.
-During these tours they visited our research plots and received information on weed management in carrots.
+At Montana State University, during the summer and fall of 2022, 2023, and 2024, Towne’s Harvest Garden hosted four annual field days where we highlighted different aspects of the project with presentations by Emma Kubinski, researchers, and collaborators.
+We have also presented our results at the Western Ag Research Station 2023 and 2024 Field Days.
+In addition, Towne’s Harvest Garden provides weekly tours of the farm and hosts a community-supported agriculture (CSA) program that connects community members and home gardeners.
+During these tours, they visited our research plots and received information on weed management in carrots.

 Objective 2.
 Enhance student active learning on the sustainable management of vegetable farms

-Emma Kubinski facilitated undergraduate student engaged learning on the courses that Menalled, Ebel, and Burgess teach at Montana State University.
-In 2021 undergraduate students of the MSU Sustainable Food and Bioenergy Systems program participated in the establishment of the field trial and presented the preliminary results to their peers.
-In 2021 and 2022, this study was presented at several undergraduate level courses at Montana State University, including Weed Ecology and Management (ENSC 443, Menalled, with Emma Kubinski as TA), Research Methods (HHD 512, Ebel, Emma Kubinski as TA), Food System Resilience, Vulnerability and Transformation (SFBS 466, Ebel and Emma Kubinski as co-instructor), Towne's Harvest Practicum (SFBS 296, Burgess), and Vegetable Production (HORT 337, Burgess).
-In the fall of 2022, ENSC 443 students had the opportunity to see the experiment in the field to learn about the critical period of weed control.
-A lab activity was then carried out that consisted of a reduced version of the study in a greenhouse setting that enabled students to connect their own results and observations to those witnessed in the field study regarding plant/weed competition.
+Emma Kubinski facilitated undergraduate student-engaged learning on the courses Menalled, Ebel, and Burgess taught at Montana State University.
+In 2021, MSU Sustainable Food and Bioenergy Systems program undergraduate students participated in establishing the field trial and presented the preliminary results to their peers.
+In 2021, 2022, 2023, and 2024 this study was presented at several undergraduate-level courses at Montana State University, including Weed Ecology and Management (ENSC 443, Menalled, with Emma Kubinski as TA), Research Methods (HHD 512, Ebel, Emma Kubinski as TA), Food System Resilience, Vulnerability and Transformation (SFBS 466, Ebel and Emma Kubinski as co-instructor), Towne's Harvest Practicum (SFBS 296, Burgess), Vegetable Production (HORT 337, Burgess), and Introduction to Horticulture (HORT 105, Kubinski guest lecture).
+In the fall of 2022 and 2023, ENSC 443 students had the opportunity to see the experiment in the field to learn about the CPWC.
+A lab activity was then carried out that consisted of a reduced version of the study in a greenhouse setting that enabled students to connect their results and observations to those witnessed in the field study regarding plant/weed competition.

 Furthermore, this project has provided excellent research experience for undergraduate students.
 An undergraduate research assistant, Kevin Sheridan, took a leading role in the study assessing the impact of CO2 on the CPWC.
-Kevin was able to participate firsthand in experimental design, implementation, as well as data collection and analysis.
-In addition, students Daniel Engen, Andrew Christensen, Reilly Stack, and Tyler Kulak have participated in the implementation of the project gaining valuable research experience.
+Kevin participated firsthand in experimental design, implementation, data collection, and analysis.
+In addition, students Daniel Engen, Andrew Christensen, Reilly Stack, Tyler Kulak, and Meghan Rodriguez have participated in the project's implementation, gaining valuable research experience.

 Outcomes of our educational plan include increased knowledge and awareness of our audiences on several topics related to the sustainable production and commercialization of vegetable garden products.
-Among them, ecological approaches to manage weeds, the impact of climate change on weed-crop competition, and increased market opportunities through added-value products.
-While our research focuses on Montana, the first principles learnt in our research reach an audience across the Western USA.
+These include ecological approaches to managing weeds, the impact of climate change on weed-crop competition, and increased market opportunities through added-value products.
+While our research focused on Montana, the principles learned in our study reach an audience across the Western USA.

 Education and outreach results: